Events and Requests

 Class cds.Event

-and hence for all synchronous interaction.
+and hence for all synchronous interactions.

 The name of the incoming event, which can be one of: